 HDR might sound like high-tech shutterbug lingo, but it stands for “high dynamic range,” which is just the difference between the darkest dark and the lightest light you can capture in an image.

 As it is notoriously difficult to capture an image that produces both ends of the spectrum, thus using modern techniques and advanced post-shooting software has become necessary.

 Photographers have devised a way to make it happen through HDR, which leads to a photo with an unusually high dynamic range that couldn’t be possible without it.

 HDR images can be range from stunning reproductions of what your eyes view to mind-blowing and surreal works of art that can transform reality into a dreamscape.

-HDR Photography is just a post-processing technique that mostly uses multiple images shot at different shutter speeds, capturing the same scene and then combining them all into one spectacular photograph.
+HDR Photography is just a post-processing technique that mostly uses multiple images shot at different shutter speeds, capturing the same scene and then combining them into one spectacular photograph.

 The resulting image produces the most details of both shadow and bright areas resembling the human eye.
-Although ideally HDR is done through multiple photos, you can also create an HDR image by using a single image, as long as it in RAW format.
+Although ideally HDR is done through multiple photos, you can also create an HDR image using a single image, as long as it is in RAW format.

 Here are the things you need to capture an HDR image:

 To capture an HDR image, you should have the following tools and equipment: